bnclabs/gson/README.md

   * `Cbor` type supplied by cbor package, encoded with tag-24.
   * `regexp.Regexp` encoded with tag-35.
-  * `CborPrefix` type supplied by cbor package, encoded with tag-55799.
+  * `CborTagPrefix` type supplied by cbor package, encoded with tag-55799.
 * all other types shall cause a panic.